PacketFence Clustering Guide

 mysql -u root -p pf -h localhost

-If its not, make sure you check the MariaDB log (/usr/local/pf/logs/mariadb.log)
+If not, check the MariaDB log (/usr/local/pf/logs/mariadb.log)

 Sync nodes A and B